EleanorJi/2025s2_it-Project_Assignment-Review-Coordination-Tool/README.md

       ![img_1.png](test_image_readme/img_1.png)

 4. Test invitation:

+   Postman Usage Declaration: We use Postman because we haven't completed the transition of the login-dashboard-invitation interface yet.
+Once it's completed later, we won't need Postman.

+   1. Download Postman from [the Postman website](https://www.postman.com/downloads/) and install it.
-   1. Open Postman and enter "POST" http://localhost:3000/api/invitations
+   2. Open Postman and enter "POST" http://localhost:3000/api/invitations
-   2. add headers
+   3. add headers
         ```
         Content-Type: application/json
         x-user-id: 1
         ```
         ![img_2.png](test_image_readme/img_2.png)
-   3. add body -> raw -> JSON
+   4. add body -> raw -> JSON
       ```json
       {
        "email": "marker1@example.com"
       }
        ```
-   4. Click "Send"
+   5. Click "Send"

       You should see the response like this:
       ```json